mccright/rand-notes/Iowa-Issues-and-Data.md

 >“Ag will be significantly impacted, because we rely on immigrant labor,” said Chad Hart, an Iowa State University agricultural economist.
 “We learned during COVID-19 that even slowing production down can have dramatic impacts that are felt by consumers across the nation.”
 >“Undocumented workers are not unemployed,” said Joe Enriquez Henry, president of the Latinos United of Iowa chapter in Des Moines.
 Many “are working in sectors that are dominated by big business interests.”
 >(*That is in spite of the fact that*) “the lack of labor force growth has been holding back the Iowa economy since the pandemic recovery began,” Orazem said.
 “Few states are more dependent on increasing immigration to grow or even maintain their workforces than Iowa.”

+### Representation in Washington
+[Laura Belin](https://www.bleedingheartland.com/author/laura-belin/) [wrote about](https://www.bleedingheartland.com/2025/01/19/who-had-joni-ernsts-ear-and-who-didnt-on-hegseth-nomination/) how in previous confirmation hearings U.S. Senator [Joni Ernst](https://en.wikipedia.org/wiki/Joni_Ernst) (R. IA) held senior military nominees to a standard that "demands the highest levels of trust and responsibility, of course sound judgment, and an impeccable moral compass."
+But Sen. Ernst required none of those in the recent hearings for [Pete Hegseth](https://en.wikipedia.org/wiki/Pete_Hegseth)’s confirmation in the Senate Armed Services Committee and actively "discounted facts that raised doubts about his fitness while playing up a testimonial from someone with a stake in the outcome."

 ### School Absenteeism